 - social posts

-Visualping handles the page-watch part.
-Broader monitoring needs broader plumbing.
+Visualping handles the page-watch piece well.
+Broader monitoring needs broader collection and better filtering.

 Company intelligence

-This is the missing layer in most competitor research tools roundups.
+This is the layer most competitor research tools roundups barely understand.

 You care about: